UPPMAX/UPPMAX-documentation/docs/cluster_guides/compress_fastQ.md

 -rw-rw-r-- 1 36315260 Mar 10 13:10 UME_081102_P05_WF03.se.fastq.xz
 ```

-Neither of these improved general-use compressors did as well with FastQ as the specialty compressors.
-This makes sense given the specialty compressors can take advantages of the restrictions of the format.
+Neither of these improved general-use compressors did as well with FastQ as the speciality compressors.
+This makes sense given the speciality compressors can take advantages of the restrictions of the format.

 ### Which is the best method in this trial?